-- Interview judging in ALL other project areas will be held on Wednesday, August 4th, starting at 9:00 a.m. - All 4-H and FFA members are asked to be in the auditorium any time from 9:00 a.m. - Noon to have their item interview judged.
+- Interview judging in ALL other project areas will be held on Friday July 28 2023 starting at 9:00 a.m. - All 4-H and FFA members are asked to be in the auditorium at their assigned times to have their item judged.